Swap76/Learn-JavaScript/docs/JavaScript_Basics/number_methods.md

 Converts a number into a language-sensitive representation of said number.
 It can take in two optional parameters:
 - locales: A string with a language tag (bali, latn)
-- options: A set of options for the given locale (curency, style)
+- options: A set of options for the given locale (currency, style)

 The return value is a string.